Guest post by Stephen Barrie

 POSTnotes are researched, scoped and refined through close collaboration with staff at POST, and interviews with leading figures are a key part of the process.
 In this case interviewees included the The Department for International Development (DFID) Chief Scientific Officer, researchers at the World Bank, Chatham House, various NGO’s and UCL’s Centre for Health Equity.
 The aim of a POSTnote is to be independent, balanced and accessible, and the range of interviewees one has access to, all of whom are invited to peer-review the note, certainly encourages this.

 POSTnotes are an interesting format: They are widely regarded as authoritative and influential, and rumour has it that members of both Houses can be seen brandishing them during debates.
 They are, however, quite a different exercise from philosophy, my own discipline.
 Due to their brevity, they necessarily leave some important ideas unchallenged; for example, when writing about the severity of global health inequality, the WHO believe 400 million people lack access to essential health services.
-However, if we are going to treat that figure as meaningful we need to ask: What counts as essential?; What counts as lack of access?; And how are figures extrapolated to include hard-to-measure populations?
+However, if we are going to treat that figure as meaningful we need to ask: What counts as essential?;

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.